Frequently Asked Questions

-No at Pettit Pastures our cattle rotationally graze pastures in the spring, summer and fall.
+No. At Pettit Pastures, our cattle rotationally graze pastures in the spring, summer and fall.
 In the winter we feed locally produced hay.
-Our cattle are never feed any grain or starch substitutes they have a 100% forage diet.
+Our cattle are never fed any grain or starch substitutes.
+They have a 100% forage diet.

 The USDA Grass Fed Label means that grass and forage shall be the feed source consumed for the lifetime of the ruminant animal, with the exception of milk consumed prior to weaning.
 The diet shall be derived solely from forage consisting of grass (annual and perennial), forbs (e.g., legumes, Brassica), browse, or cereal grain crops in the vegetative (pre-grain) state.
 Animals cannot be fed grain or grain by products and must have continuous access to pasture during the growing season.
 Hay, haylage, baleage, silage, crop residue without grain, and other roughage sources may also be included as acceptable feed sources.
 Routine mineral and vitamin supplementation may also be included in the feeding regimen.

 However it does not restrict the use of antibiotics or growth hormones.
 It also does not restrict the use of cattle purchased from other farms or even other countries.
 It only requires that animals have access to pastures during the growing season, in Minnesota the growing season is only 6 months a year.
 That means the rest of the year cattle could be raised in feedlot conditions and still qualify for the program.
 Lastly, there is no third party verification and mandatory no on farm audits to verify that all the provisions of the certification are being adhered to.